maoueh/cookbook-gitlab/doc/development.md

 cd gitlabhq && git pull --ff origin master
 ```

 A bit of background on why this is needed.
 When you run 'vagrant up' there is a checkout action in the recipe that points to [gitlabhq repo](https://github.com/gitlabhq/gitlabhq).
-You won't see any difference when running 'git status' in the cookbook-gitlab repo because gitlabhq/ is in the [.gitignore](https://gitlab.com/gitlab-org/cookbook-gitlab/blob/master/.gitignore).
-You can update the gitlabhq repo yourself or remove the gitlabhq directory so the repo is checked out again.
+You won't see any difference when running 'git status' in the cookbook-gitlab repo because the cloned directory is in the [.gitignore](https://gitlab.com/gitlab-org/cookbook-gitlab/blob/master/.gitignore).
+You can update the gitlabhq repo yourself or remove the home_git so the repo is checked out again.